Classic Jelly Donuts (Hanukkah Donuts)

 Ingredients and substitutes

-- Yeast - I like to use instant dry yeast because I've always had great success with it.
-And yet, you can certainly use active dry yeast in the same quantity.
-If you use fresh yeast, you will need about 21 grams for every 2 ¼ tsp (one packet) of dry yeast.
-Also, it's not necessary to activate the yeast, but I like to take the guesswork out and make sure my dough will rise.
+- Yeast – I like to use instant dry yeast because I’ve always had great success with it.
+You can certainly use active dry yeast in the same quantity.
+If you use fresh yeast, you will need about 21 grams for every 2 1/4 tsp (one packet) of dry yeast.

 - Butter – This adds richness to the dough.
 Do not add more butter as they will become very dark when frying.